SeriousOldMan/Simulator-Controller/Docs/Virtual Driving Coach.md

 If you approach a corner, Aiden will then evaluate possible areas for improvement and will give you the necessary instructions before you enter the corner.
 This instructions will be very short and focused and not so detailed with explaations as in the exmple conversation above, of course.
 You can configure the typical distance to the corner, where these instructions will be given also in the [race settings](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#race-settings) in the "Session Database".
 However, sometimes Aiden will be late, especially when the Spotter interrupted with an important message.
 Therefore, I recommend to do practice sessions with all other Assistants muted, which can be done with a Startup profile for example.

-#### How it works
+## How it works

+Beside using an LLM to interact with the driver, the Driving Coach uses the same rule-based AI engine as the other Assistants.
+Therefore, the Driving Coach has the same understanding of the current race situation as the other Assistants.
+As you already might have guessed, this knowledge is used to supply the data to the LLM using the [Instructions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Driving-Coach#instructions) described above.

+Unlike the other Assistants, whose knowledge base, i.e. their memory, is deleted at the end of a session, Aidens memory will still be around until the start of the next session.
+This makes it possible to analyze and discuss various aspects of the session with Aiden after the end of a session.
+This retained memory covers everything from the performance information like lap and sector times, as well as position information and also includes handling information, if this was enabled during the session.

+The active coaching based on lap telemetry data deserves a more detailed explanation.
 The apporach to enable the Driving Coach to understand the telemetry data is a two step process.
 In the first step a special alorithm using an ML model divides the telemetry data into sections as defined in the track map and extracts important high-level information from the raw telemetry data.
 This information is converted into a JSON format, which looks like this:

 	{
 	  "Driver": "Oliver Juwig",